'Đùm Bọc' Uses Vietnamese Food to Raise Funds for Covid-19 Relief in Vietnam | Saigoneer

 The core of Đùm Bọc is Việt Nomz, a rotating set of weekly US$40 menus from Vietnamese cooks and restaurants in NYC.
 The first selection, which started over the weekend, is from Ăn Xôi, which is run by Thảo herself and recalls her childhood days of eating sticky rice in Saigon.

 The fundraiser will benefit Saigon Children and the Catalyst Foundation, with donations to the latter specifically going to a Raglai ethnic minority community between Cam Ranh and Phan Rang.
+There are also ongoing giveaway for people outside of New York, with more details available here.

 "We’ve decided that Vietnamese food has to be a core component of this fundraiser.
 Food has the power to heal; food brings people together; food, in Vietnamese culture, is the language of love and of care.
 Who would be a better group of people to help us to do this than Vietnamese food makers and chefs living in our very own proverbial backyard of New York City?"
 Duy shared.